 Jessica Valente, MD, MPH

-There are so many reasons why the UCPC track holds a special place in my heart, but I will narrow it down to three!
-First, coming from a small town in Georgia, I knew the tight-knit, family-feel was absolutely needed for someone moving cross-country with little ties to the Bay area.
+Coming from a small town in Georgia, I knew the tight-knit, family-feel was absolutely needed for someone moving cross-country with little ties to the Bay area.
 I have some of my best friends thanks to the relationships that UCPC so easily crafted early on during the intern year.
 Support groups, post-clinic socials, and the UCPC retreats were magical times intentionally developed for us to have the space for vulnerability and the opportunity to develop deep, irreplaceable friendships.
-Second, the ability to see patients from truly every background prepared me more than I could imagine for my current practice – I recall walking through the waiting room of our clinic and seeing my patients registering for their visit.
-One patient with schizophrenia who struggled with recently acquired housing after many decades of homelessness (he actually preferred to live outside by Ocean Beach), one patient estranged from family after a decision to pursue gender-affirming care in San Francisco, and another patient residing in Napa Valley who retired from a well-to-do start-up company.
-The juxtaposition of patient stories was unlike any I have ever experienced – the waiting room truly represented the meaning of community I had so longed to serve.
-Lastly, the mentorship and deep connection with UCPC faculty and program leadership was instrumental in helping me uncover my love for academic medicine, my decision to stay on as a chief resident, and my current career choice.
+In terms of clinical training, seeing patients from truly every background prepared me more than I could imagine for my current practice –the waiting room truly represented the meaning of community I had so longed to serve.
+Lastly, the mentorship and deep connection with UCPC faculty and program leadership was instrumental in helping me uncover my love for academic medicine.
 This mentorship did not stop after I completed my training – many of my residency mentors have remained an ongoing support system for career development decisions that have arisen as a faculty member, even though I now practice back in the Southeast!

 Current job: Clinician-Educator, Assistant Professor of Internal Medicine at Wake Forest School of Medicine in Winston-Salem, NC.
 I direct our Primary Care track and serve as the Ambulatory Associate Program Director for the Internal Medicine residency.
 I also work as the Medical Director for Care Plus, a high-intensity primary care team co-located at our safety-net clinic for patients with frequent Emergency Department visits and hospitalizations.